jclmnop/dog-the-bug-hunter/README.md

   - [ ] signup
   - [ ] signin
 #### "wasmcloud:timing" interface + provider
-Probably won't need this one myself anymore, but will still publish it
 - [x] publish interface to crate
 - [x] publish provider to OCI
 - [ ] add to wasmcloud examples repo